 Meg McKinlay is the author of eighteen books ranging from picture books and young adult fiction through to poetry for adults.
-Her books for Walker include How to Make a Bird illustrated by Matt Ottley, which won the CBCA Book of the Year 2021, and Duck! illustrated by Nathaniel Eckstrom.
-Raised in central Victoria, Australia, in a TV- and car-free household, Meg was a bookish kid, in love with words and excited by dictionaries.
+Raised in central Victoria, in a TV-and car-free household, Meg was a bookish kid, in love with words and excited by dictionaries.
 On the long and winding path to becoming a children's writer, she has worked a variety of jobs including swim instructor, tour guide, translator and teacher.
 Meg is now a full-time writer and lives near the ocean in Fremantle, Western Australia, where she is always busy cooking up more books.
-Find her online at [www.megmckinlay.com](http://www.megmckinlay.com) or Twitter and Instagram as @MegMcKinlay.